maxkapur/param_tools/readme.md

  3. Determine, by interpolation, t such that the surface area on $[t_0,t], [u_0,u_1]$ is $S_1$.
  4. Determine, by interpolation, u such that the surface area on $[t0, t1], [u0,u]$ is $S_2$.
  5. Return $f(t, u)$.

-### Examples
-Please see the file `examples.ipynb` or its HTML counterpart for workflow  examples.

 ### Acknowledgements
 The following Stack Exchange discussions were of assistance in creating this module: